Manraj-Mann/SMART-GRID-STARNET-MODEL/README.md

-# StarNet Ensemble: A Web-Based Stacking Ensemble Framework for Smart Grid Stability ⚡
+# Improving Predictive Reliability and Automation of Smart Grids Using the StarNet Ensemble Model ⚡

 > **Enhancing Predictive Reliability and Automation for Smart Grids with Machine Learning**